galou/freecad.cross/README.md

 ## Compatibility

-Compatible with FreeCAD v0.19 (or earlier version with the local coordinate system feature) but tested on FreeCAD v0.21.
+Compatible with FreeCAD at least v0.21.2 (use the tag `fc_v0.21.1` for earlier FreeCAD versions).
 Compatible with ROS2 (for now).

 ## Features